Paul and Rie Mizuki

 As you can see, the ministry opportunities are endless.
 "Then he [Jesus] said to his disciples, 'The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field.'"
 (Matthew 9:37-38 NIV).
 The Lord is answering this prayer by sending us out, but we also need your support.
 Please consider supporting us in these ways:

 Prayer - Japan is a spiritual battlefield, and although we know that Christ has already won the victory, the casualties are many.
 Prayer is vital in giving us strength to fight the good fight and win the daily battles.
 Please pray for us that we can keep our eyes focused on Jesus and stay connected with Him, so that our actions and words would give testimony to the love and power of God in our lives.
-Please email us if you are interested in receiving our prayer letters and requests (prmizuki@gmail.com).
+Please email us if you are interested in receiving our prayer letters and ministry updates (prmizuki@gmail.com).

 Financial - Living and ministering in Japan costs more than in most un-reached countries.
 Through the generous support of our ministry partners and drawing from our retirement funds, we are currently able to live comfortably and fund all of our ministry work.
 The strong dollar has been a blessing, but the economy can change at any time.
-We'd love to set up an appointment on Zoom to share with you more about our ministry and our needs.
+We'd love to set up an appointment online to share with you more about our ministry and our needs.

-Encouragement - An email, a card, a phone call, a Zoom/LINE session, a package, and especially a visit will make a big difference in lifting our spirits and giving us encouragement to continue God's work in Japan.
+Encouragement - An email, a card, a phone call, a Zoom/LINE/Google Meet session, a package, and especially a visit will make a big difference in lifting our spirits and giving us encouragement to continue God's work in Japan.
 Please be praying about how you can provide such soul care for us, and also please do the same for other Christian workers you know, including your pastor!

 Come Join Us - The Harvest is plentiful.
 The workers are few.
 Short-term or as a vocation, Japan needs you!